 A physical unclonable function, or PUF, is a "digital fingerprint" that serves as a unique identity for a semiconductor device such as a microprocessor.
 PUFs are based on physical variations which occur naturally during semiconductor manufacturing, and which make it possible to differentiate between otherwise identical semiconductors.
 PUFs are usually utilized in cryptography.
 A physical unclonable function (sometimes also called physically unclonable function) is a physical entity that is embodied in a physical structure.
 Today, PUFs are usually implemented in integrated circuits and are typically used in applications with high security requirements.

-The chip's unique birthmark iUnique technology is based on the physical non-cloning technology PUF, which uses the random characteristics of each chip to generate a random key or security ID, which is the unique "fetal birthmark" unique to each chip, and solves the root of trust of the system.
+The chip's unique birthmark iUnique technology is based on the physical non-cloning technology PUF, which uses the random characteristics of each chip to generate a random key or security ID, which is the "fetal birthmark" unique to each chip, and addresses the root of trust of the system.